 William Stanley Jevons (British, professor)

-He takes from Bentham the economy as a calculus of pain and pleasure, and gets to the concept of utility – Utility denotes the abstract quality whereby an object serves our purposes.
+He takes from Bentham the economy as a calculus of pain and pleasure and gets to the concept of utility – Utility denotes the abstract quality whereby an object serves our purposes.
 Whatever that can cause pleasure or prevent pain has an utility.

 The Marginal Utility is the decreasing function of the Q consumed of a good.
 Decreasing Marginal Utility (DMU) = the more you consume of a good, the less is the increase of satisfaction.
 DMU leads to the theory of Prices – the more we consume something the less we want it, so we shall buy it only if prices fall.
 Demand then is negatively related to price, and, along with the supply, it helps determining the equilibrium, or ‘natural price’ of a good.